 1 | Fer-de-lance |

-Known as Bothrops asper in Latin, the fer-de-lance is the most venomous snake in Central America, and Guatemala is crawling with them.
-This snake is so feared that Mayan civilisations positioned their settlements behind jungles, to force their warring enemies past the snakes within.
+Known as Bothrops asper in Latin, the fer-de-lance is the most dangerous venomous snake in Central America, and Guatemala is crawling with them.
+This snake is so feared that Mayan civilisations positioned their settlements directly behind jungles, to force their warring enemies to walk past the snakes within.

-Bothrops asper is unpredictable.
-It’s possible for a fer-de-lance to remain as still as a statue while you back off slowly, heart pounding like a jackhammer, But it’s also possible that they’ll pounce, and their accuracy rate while striking is near 100%, aided by heat-sensitive IR pits in their face.
-They can strike multiple times, with no need to coil up tightly and spring.
+Bothrops asper averages at 100-120cm, but the largest brutes can reach 250.1cm.
+Unpredictability is the most infamous characteristic of Bothrops asper.
+It’s possible for them to remain as still as a statue while you back off slowly, heart pounding like a jackhammer.
+But it’s also possible that they’ll pounce.
+Their accuracy rate while striking is near 100%, aided by heat-sensitive IR pits in their face.
+They can strike multiple times at a human target, with no need to coil up tightly and spring.

-The fer-de-lance is strongly nocturnal, almost never moving during the day.
-In their average night time session, they move less than 10 metres, between their resting spot and ambush position.
-Every so often, they’ll move 50 metres at once, searching for more bountiful hunting grounds.
-Their diet consists heavily of mammals, which often draws them into banana plantations, with an abundance of rats to feed on.
-Bothrops asper mainly inhabits forests, with a variety of types: tropical coniferous forests, rainforests, and cloudforests at elevations of up to 2600 metres.
-During the day, they’re found sleeping beneath leaves coating the forest floor.
+The fer-de-lance is a strongly nocturnal pitviper, almost never moving during the day.
+In their average nighttime session, they move less than 10 metres, between their resting spot and ambush position.
+Every so often though, they’ll move 50 metres at once, searching for more bountiful hunting grounds.
+Their diet consists heavily of mammals, which often draws them into banana plantations, with their high numbers of rats.

 2 | Guatemalan milk snake |

 Lampropeltis abnorma is a constrictor, and has powerful squeezing abilities even as a 50cm newborn.
-Adults can reach 184cm, and are recognisable by a narrow, V-shaped band draped over their snout.
+One of their ID signs is a narrow, V-shaped band draped over their snout.

 Guatemalan milk snakes dine on mammals, with one confirmed prey being Mexican deer mice.
 This species is particularly easy to confuse with the venomous coral snakes they mimic, as its face is pure black.
 Guatemalan milksnakes share the alternating band patterns of most milk snakes: red, black, pale, black, red and repeat, with red never touching pale.
 The pale bands are normally orange with the Guatemalan milksnake, darker than the Ecuadorian milk snake further south.